numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

     - Why Implicit Differentiation?
         - Implicit differentiation is essential when solving for y explicitly is difficult or impossible (like x³ + y³ = 6xy) or when we want to avoid messy algebra
         - When we have F(x,y) = 0, both x and y change together along the curve
-        - We can't just "plug in x and get y" - they are interdependent
+        - When we can't just "plug in x and get y" - they are interdependent
         - Implicit differentiation lets us find dy/dx directly from F(x,y) = 0 without solving for y first
         - We treat both x and y as changing together, constrained by their relationship, rather than y being a simple output of x